steller-jay/colorsquare/README.md

 This first project is to satisfy a 'random quote generator' project for scrimba's Beginning JavaScript course.

-Instead of a random quote, it selects a random color using the #nnn notation.  (#000 is black, #999 is light beige)

-The code loops through the squares and subtracts 50, so #488 becomes #438, then #388, etc.  This keeps the colors related and often alternating, which fits in with a 9-patch design.
+Instead of a random quote, it selects a random color using RGB colors.
+The code loops through the squares and adds or subtracts from each of the RGB values.
+The colors are related, but can be more random if we 'wrap around' from 0 to 255.
+Eventually, I'll iterate on this to select random fabrics, which are more limited in numbers.

 You can play with the webpage here https://steller-jay.github.io/colorsquare/